Revolutionizing the Automotive Repair Industry

 Blind Spot Monitoring

-The Blind Spot Monitoring System consists of sensors placed on the exterior of your vehicle, most commonly on your rear and front bumpers.
-The sensors monitor any obstacles such as other vehicles that come near and alert the driver.
+The Blind Spot Monitoring System consists of sensors placed on the exterior of your vehicle, most commonly on the rear bumper.
+These sensors monitor vehicles in the blind spot areas and alert the driver when a vehicle is present.

 Adaptive Cruise Control

-Adaptive cruise control automatically manages the acceleration and braking of a vehicle.
-By monitoring other vehicles and objects on the road, adaptive cruise control enables a safe and a comfortable driving experience.
-It does so by helping the driver keep a steady vehicle speed at a given moment.
+Adaptive cruise control automatically manages the acceleration and braking of a vehicle while in cruise control mode.
+By monitoring other vehicles and objects on the road, adaptive cruise control enables a safe and comfortable driving experience.

 Lane Departure

-Lane Departure is a mechanism designed to warn the driver when the vehicle begins to move out of its lane (unless a turn signal is on in that direction) on freeways and arterial roads.
+Lane Departure is a mechanism designed to warn the driver when the vehicle begins to move out of its lane (unless a turn signal is on) .
+These systems usually work off your windshield camera which detects the painted lines on the road.

 Park Assist

-The Park Assist System uses ultrasonic sensors along the front, rear and sides of your vehicle to detect a parking spot.
-The system is designed to help you park alongside a detected vehicle or vehicles.
+The Park Assist System uses ultrasonic sensors along the front, rear, and sides of your vehicle to detect objects.
+The system is designed to engage at very low speeds and assist you in maneuvering into a parking area.

 Night Vision

-The night vision system detects objects a set distance ahead in darkness.
-Some systems can detect objects nearly 500 feet (152 m) in front of the vehicle.
+The night vision system helps detect objects in the dark.
+Some systems can detect objects nearly 500 feet in front of the vehicle.
 When it is activated, the system displays the image in black and white on a screen, typically found in the instrument panel or console.

-These systems have to be calibrated properly whenever there are any components being removed or replaced as they have to be programmed, re-centered, re-calibrated or re-aligned.
-Most ADAS sensors are very precisely aimed and require calibration if their positions are disturbed in any way.
-Calibrations can also be required as a byproduct of common car service work such as windshield replacement, suspension repair or wheel alignment.
-Failure to calibrate a sensor when necessary can result in faulty information that will cause ADAS to operate improperly or not at all.
-Faulty sensor input can cause a warning light or message on the instrument panel and a diagnostic trouble code (DTC) being stored in the vehicle’s module memory.
-As a result, we provide ADAS Calibrations exclusively for shops and dealerships.
+These systems usually have to be calibrated whenever they are removed, replaced, or re-installed.
+Some components may even require programming.
+Most ADAS sensors are precisely aimed and require calibration if their positions are disturbed in any way.
+Calibrations can also be required as a by-product of common vehicle service repairs such as windshield replacement, suspension repair, or wheel alignment.
+Failure to properly calibrate a sensor can result in innacurate readings and will prevent the ADAS system from operating correctly.
+At On The Way Automotive, we strive to keep up with new technology and have invested in education and equipment to properly calibrate these systems.